-We've specially chosen simple, fun recipes that will keep kids involved every step of the way.
-Every recipe also comes with a list of all the equipment you will need, as young children tend to have fairly 'wavering' attention spans, so being extra prepared is key to a cool, calm cooking experience.
-Confidence in the kitchen is a skill that will stay with your children for a lifetime, so be brave, roll up those sleeves and get stuck in...
+Save the kids and your home from a day of curtain swinging with these projects that will keep kids of all ages happy, focused and hopefully out of trouble.We've chosen simple, fun recipes that will keep kids involved every step of the way, from easy dinners to tempting bakes.
+Every recipe comes with a list of all the equipment you will need, as young children tend to have fairly short attention spans, so being extra prepared is key to a successful cooking experience.

-Instant vanilla ice cream
+2. Instant vanilla ice cream

 The science bit